Lot #: 13

 ($1,750 hammer, plus 15% buyer's premium)

-PLEASE NOTE: This result is 10 years old, and the American ceramics market frequently changes.
+PLEASE NOTE: This result is 13 years old, and the American ceramics market frequently changes.
 Additionally, small nuances of color, condition, shape, etc. can mean huge differences in price.
-Please Contact Us for a Current, Accurate assessment of your items.
+If you're interested in having us sell a similar item for you, please contact us here.

 Important and Extremely Rare Great Road Redware Jug with Cross-Hatched Copper Slip Decoration, attributed to Christopher Alexander, Haun, Greene County, TN, mid 19th century, ovoid jug with rounded foot, heavily-tooled shoulder, and semi-squared spout, the surface profusely decorated with crossing trails of copper slip over a light orange ground.
 Surface covered in a clear lead glaze.
 Attributed to potter, Christopher Alexander Haun, based on its distinctive copper decoration.
 On December 11, 1861, Haun was hanged as a Union sympathist, having participated in the burning of a bridge at Lick Creek.
 This newly-discovered example is possibly the most elaborately-decorated Great Road pottery jug known.
 Provenance: Recently found in Maryland.
 Missing handle.
 Curving crack extending from base area to shoulder.
 7/8" flake to shoulder.
 1 1/2" hairline and small flakes to shoulder.
 H 9".